ltorres97/One_Shot_Siamese_Network_Low_Data_Drug_Discovery/README.md

 | KNN | 46% | 36% | 32% |  29% | 20% | 18% |
 | Random | 55% | 39% | 30% | 25% | 18% | 13% |
 | SVM | 54% | 31% | 28% | 23% | 18% | 13% |

+## Authors

+ - Luis H. M.Torres is with Department of Informatics Engineering (DEI), Center for Informatics and Systems of the University of Coimbra (CISUC), University of Coimbra, Coimbra, Portugal
+E-mail: luistorres@dei.uc.pt
+-  Joel P. Arrais is with Department of Informatics Engineering (DEI), Center for Informatics and Systems of the University of Coimbra (CISUC), University of Coimbra, Coimbra, Portugal
+E-mail: jpa@dei.uc.pt
+- Bernardete Ribeiro is with Department of Informatics Engineering (DEI), Center for Informatics and Systems of the University of Coimbra (CISUC), University of Coimbra, Coimbra, Portugal
+E-mail: bribeiro@dei.uc.pt
 | Random Forest | 51% | 43% | 34% | 24% | 10% | 7% |
 | CNN |  84% | 70% | 63% | 59% | 50% | 43% |
 | MLP | 56% | 37% | 31% | 26% | 17% | 14% |